Cameronjpr/cameronjpr.github.io/_posts/2020-05-11-pathfinding-visualised.markdown

 ---
 layout: post
-title:  "Pathfinding, visualised with P5.js"
+title:  "Pathfinding visualised with P5.js"
 date:   2020-05-11 13:48:14 +0100
 ---

-You’ll find this post in your `_posts` directory.
-Go ahead and edit it and re-build the site to see your changes.
-You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.
+I've seen a few projects like this one around the internet, and I wanted to create my own - as a learning exercise for P5.js and as a means of demystifying pathfinding algorithms.

-## P5.js
+## The tool

-Some text giving a brief explanation of P5.js and what I use it for.
+[P5.js](https://p5js.org/) is a graphical library for JavaScript that lowers the technical bar to creative coding.

-## Dijkstra's algorithm
+## The brain

 Dijkstra's is a famous pathfinding algorithm.

-I don't know to be honest but it's [fast](http://www.bbc.co.uk)
+`some = () => code { return dog() }`